Kanishka939/ML_project/README.md

 # housing-rent-prediction

-This is the github repository created for the End to End Machine Learning project done by: <a href="mailto:aayushmaan1306@gmail.com">Aayushmaan Jain</a> and <a href="mailto:patro.pratyush51@nmims.edu.in">Pratyush Patro</a>
+This is the github repository created for the End to End Machine Learning project done by: <a href="kanishkasahu93403@gmail.con">Kanishka sahu</a>

 Which involves creating a web app which is able to take inputs and predict house prices in the following cities: